Severed Ways: Production

 Establishing shots for Severed Ways were made in Maine and Newfoundland, including L'Anse aux Meadows, an early Viking encampment site.
 Most of the scenes of human interaction were filmed in rural Vermont over several years (ending in autumn 2006) on wooded land owned by Tony Stone's family.
 Stone, a resident of New York City, was familiar with this land from spending "three or four months a year" there in his youth.
 He wanted a location where he could do whatever he wished, free of big city limitations.
 He said, "I've always had this dichotomy between being super rural and super urban."

 With very little budget but aiming for a "grand scale", Stone used two lightweight HD PRO digital video cameras for a sense of immediacy, capturing the action only in natural light.
 Stone said he employed shaky camera techniques at the beginning of the film to convey an off-balance feeling similar to that of the two main characters lost in a new land.
 As the story developed, Stone slowed the camera movements.
 He wished to give a sense that the natural environment would eventually close in over the lost men; to show the story "from the point of view of the trees and the woods".

 The film is unrated, having never been submitted to the Motion Picture Association of America film rating system for review.
 Stone is shown defecating in the film, and he slaughters and butchers a chicken.
 Scenes of brutal violence—murder and rape—are part of the story.

 The characters speak very little in the film.
 The speech is subtitled in English on the film's theatrical print; the DVD offers English or Spanish subtitles.
 The English subtitles are in idiomatic Modern English, for instance, one of the characters says, "We're toast if we stay here."
 Another piece of dialog, spoken during a meal, is "This fish is really killer."
+What dialoge is spoken is actually edited Ingmar Bergman's medieval films The Seventh Seal and The Virgin Spring.
+The dialoge does not match the subtitles.

 The film also appropriates a scene from Quest for Fire in which a burning stick is tossed at wolves.